AshwinDalvi42/House-Price-Prediction-System/House_Price_Prediction_System-main/README.md

 Merge: Once your PR is approved, it will be merged into the main branch.

+Note: The Dataset required  for the the project is located in the static folder.
+Please name the file to be commited as "Model_Training.ipynb" and commit the file in static folder only.

 Code of Conduct
 Please note that we have a Code of Conduct in place to ensure a welcoming and inclusive environment for all contributors.
 By participating, you are expected to abide by this code.